softspiders/react-ts-storybook-storyshots/README.md

 # react-ts-storybook-snapshot-testing

-Minimalistic React module in TypeScript with Storybook and Storyshots - Snapshot testing
+Minimalistic React module in TypeScript with Storybook and Storyshots

 UNDER CONSTRUCTION